veighnsche/modeld-go-1/PROJECT_REQUIREMENTS.md

   - Maintain **instances**: `model_id -> {state, last_used, est_vram_mb}`.
   - Enforce **VRAM budget** and **margin** (configurable).
 When loading a new instance would exceed the budget, **evict** least-recently-used idle instances until it fits.
   - Per-instance state machine: `ready → loading → ready|error`.
+  - Cancellation:
+    - Client disconnect mid-stream cancels the in-flight generation (implemented).
+    - Graceful shutdown propagates cancellation to in-flight/queued requests via a base HTTP context (implemented).
-  - Cancellation: cancel in-flight generations on instance unload/evict (stub for now).
+    - Cancel on instance unload/evict remains a stub for now (eviction currently skips active instances).
   - Config: models are discovered from `--models-dir`; hot-reload (directory watch) can be added later.

 ## Non-Goals (for later phases)